casett/Global_ZM_fungi_amplicons/RMarkdown_GlobalAmplicon.md

-Global diversity and biogeography of the Zostera marina mycobiome: RMarkdown of Code
+R code used to analyze fungal ITS and 18S amplicons from a global survey of Zostera marina
 ================
 Cassie Ettinger